My High-School is Chaotic

 “Thank you… Now, we better head to class before the bell rings…” I say, taking his hand and leading him to my first classroom, which is science.

 We head down the long hallway and make a left, after that, we can’t go any further.
-A very short boy with long blonde hair in his face, which covers his eyes, is standing there, arms stretched out.
+A very short boy with long light brown hair in his face, which covers his eyes, is standing there, arms stretched out.

 “Halt, no one shall pass by the great Mike O.!
 It’s a special order put in by Miss Corrynia herself to make all other students late for class!” the boy says.